omalley/rust-bench/README.md

 ## Dispatch

-This category test differnt forms of dispatching.
+This category test different forms of dispatching.
+I look at three variants:

+* Dynamic dispatch by a method accessed through a trait
+* Using an array of lambdas
+* Calling a method on an enum that uses match internally.
+Syntactically this looks like a method, but there is no dynamic dispatch.

-**TL/DR:** Lambdas and dynamic dispatch are similar and both are very sensitive to the number of called functions (eg. 1 function = 8 microseconds, 10 functions = 57 microseconds).
-Using a member function on an enum is by far the fastest.
+**TL/DR:** Lambdas and dynamic dispatch are similar and both are very sensitive to the number of called functions (eg. 1 function or classes = 8 microseconds, 10 functions or classes = 57 microseconds).
+Using a method on an enum is by far the fastest.

 Using a template for a passed in function is roughly 2.5x faster.